 HDHP Plans Paired with HSAs

 A High Deductible Health Plan carries a higher deductible and a lower monthly premium.
 When paired with a Health Savings Account (HSA), employees can set aside pre-tax dollars to cover costs until the deductible is met.
+Learn more in our post on maximizing your health savings with HSA plans.
 This structure works well for younger, healthier employees who do not expect frequent medical visits.
+If you are comparing HSA and FSA options, our HSA vs FSA breakdown is a helpful starting point.

 EPO and POS Plans